couchbase/query/docs/n1ql-select.md

 ## Appendix - Scalar functions

-Function names are case in-sensitive.
+Function names are case-insensitive.
 Scalar functions return MISSING if any argument is MISSING, and then NULL if any argument is NULL or not of the required type.